amarsinghsidhu/amarsinghsidhu/README.md

 - 👋 Hi, I’m @amarsinghsidhu
 - 👀 I’m interested in making an an AI, an Operating system, a programming language & a sort of compiler.
-- 🌱 I’m currently learning coding in BCA from IGNOU.
 - 💞️ I’m not yet looking to collaborate.
-- 📫 Instagram: @amar_singh.sidhu @insightexperience
 - 😄 Pronouns: A mind and a body.
-- ⚡ Meditation is best practice.
+- ⚡ Meditation is the best practice.

 <!---
 amarsinghsidhu/amarsinghsidhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.